psbds/psbds/README.md

 * [DockerHub Profile](https://hub.docker.com/u/psbds)

-## Some of the projects i've been working on:
+## Some of the projects I've been working on:

 ### Kubernetes World
 * [psbds/helm-rest](https://github.com/psbds/helm-rest): Web Application to enable to run helm commands using REST calls.